ef3d0c3e/nvpass/README.md

 Once decrypted, you will see the content of the file in a virtual buffer, saving this buffer will re-encrypt and save the vault file.
 Note that in order to prevent accidental data losses, the vault file (encrypted) is first written to a temporary directory, before overwriting the original file on disk.

+**Random**
+You can use the `:Random` command to generate a random password within neovim.
+The plugin will prompt you for length and will generate a random alphanumeric password.
+To give you an idea, the generated password has around 5.95 bits of entropy by character, so a password of length 20 has around 120 bits of entropy, which should be good for most purposes.

 # Security

 Because of how neovim works, it's not really possible to make a secure password manager.